15

 The Avalanche Technique

 Instead of going after high volume keywords like “best credit cards” which every finance site wants, you target long tail phrases like “650 credit score credit card approval odds.”
-The competition is lower.
-The traffic comes faster.
-Once you build authority on those easier terms, you start targeting harder ones.
-The momentum snowballs.
-Hence the name.

 A finance site might spend six months ranking for specific credit score ranges.
 After proving their expertise, they can finally rank for “best credit cards.”
 The avalanche technique requires patience but delivers compounding growth.